FlyreelAI/sesemi/README.md

 # Image Classification with Self-Supervised Regularization

+## Why SESEMI?
+SESEMI is an open source image classification library built on PyTorch.
+SESEMI enables various modern supervised classifiers to be robust semi-supervised learners based on the principles of self-supervised regularization.

+### Highlights and Features

+* Integration with popular, contemporary high-performance supervised architectures: ResNet, ResNeXt, DenseNet, EfficientNet, etc.
+* Demonstrated utility on large realistic image datasets and is currently competitive on the [FastAI Imagenette benchmarks](https://github.com/fastai/imagenette)
+* Easy to use out-of-the-box requiring little hyper-parameter tuning across many tasks related to supervised learning, semi-supervised learning, and learning with noisy labels.
+In most use cases, one only needs to tune the learning rate, batch size, and backbone architecture
+* Simply add unlabeled data for improved image classification without any tricks

+Our goal is to expand the utility of SESEMI for the ML/CV practitioner by incorporating the latest advances in self-supervised, semi-supervised, and few-shot learning to boost the accuracy performance of conventional supervised classifiers in the limited labeled data setting.
+Contributions are welcome!

 ## Installation
 Our preferred installation method is Docker.
 Please refer to the provided `docker/Dockerfile` and related instructions.
 Otherwise, `pytorch>=1.6.0` and `torchvision>=0.7.0` along with `docker/requirements.txt` should satisfy the dependencies to run this repository outside of Docker, e.g., in an Anaconda environment.